-The Wave Life Sciences Ltd. Employee Share Purchase Plan ("ESPP") allows full-time and certain part-time employees to purchase the Company's ordinary shares at a discount to fair market value.
+The Wave Life Sciences Ltd. Employee Share Purchase Plan, as amended ("ESPP"), allows full-time and certain part-time employees to purchase the Company's ordinary shares at a discount to fair market value.
 Eligible employees may enroll in a six-month offering period beginning every January 15th and July 15th.
 Shares are purchased at a price equal to 85% of the lower of the fair market value of the Company's ordinary shares on the first business day or the last business day of an offering period.
-During the years ended December 31, 2022 and 2021, 166,061 and 92,287 ordinary shares were issued under the ESPP, respectively.
-As of December 31, 2022, there were 716,413 ordinary shares available for issuance under the ESPP.
+During the years ended December 31, 2023 and 2022, 225,913 and 166,061 ordinary shares were issued under the ESPP, respectively.
+The aggregate number of ordinary shares authorized for issuance under the ESPP was originally 1,000,000 and was subsequently increased to 3,000,000 in August 2023.
+As of December 31, 2023, there were 2,490,500 ordinary shares available for issuance under the ESPP.